Methodology

 In addition to adult deaths to date from the sudden cessation of life-saving medication, HIV treatment also stops HIV transmission.
 Without antiretroviral therapy, individuals are more likely to transmit the virus, leading to new infections.
 These new cases have a multiplicative effect, driving further HIV transmission and resulting in additional future HIV infections and deaths.

-In countries receiving PEPFAR support, approximately 920,000 women are utilizing prevention of mother-to-child transmission (PMTCT) services [5].
-The transmission rate of HIV to infants from untreated pregnant or breastfeeding women is approximately 40% [6].
+In countries receiving PEPFAR support, UNAIDS estimates that approximately 920,000 women are utilizing prevention of mother-to-child transmission (PMTCT) services [5].
+The transmission rate of HIV to infants/children from untreated pregnant or breastfeeding women is approximately 40% [6].
 Conversely, when antiretroviral treatment is administered, the transmission rate significantly decreases to about 1% [7].
-The projected number of new infections without PEPFAR support over three months would be calculated as follows: 920,000 multiplied by the difference between 40% and 1%, divided by four, resulting in 90,000 infant infections if all were supported by PEPFAR.
-Assuming PEPFAR accounts for 47% of HIV-related expenditures in these countries [2], we multiply the estimated infant infections by 47%, yielding a total of 42,300 infant infections attributable to the cessation of PEPFAR funding.
+The projected number of new infections without PEPFAR support over three months would be calculated as follows: 920,000 multiplied by the difference between 40% and 1%, divided by four, resulting in 90,000 infant/child infections if all were supported by PEPFAR.
+Assuming PEPFAR accounts for 47% of HIV-related expenditures in these countries [2], we multiply the estimated infant/child infections by 47%, yielding a total of 42,300 infections attributable to the cessation of PEPFAR funding.
 This estimate is conservative, as it is likely that PEPFAR finances more than 47% of PMTCT services.

-We further assumed that infants would be born uniformly over a period spanning day one to day ninety.
-Of the infants born with HIV who do not receive treatment, 20% are expected to die within the first three months of life [8].
-For this calculation, assuming the midpoint of the three-month period, we estimate that 10% of infants born during this 90-day interval will die due to lack of access to PEPFAR-procured antiretroviral treatment.
+We further assumed that infants/children who were vertically infected with HIV and do not receive treatment, 20% are expected to die within three months [8].
+For this calculation, assuming the midpoint of the three-month period, we estimate that 10% of infants/children infected during this 90-day interval will die due to lack of access to PEPFAR-procured antiretroviral treatment.
 This results in an estimate of 4,230 deaths over the three-month period.

 How will this tracker change in the future?